Nursing, RN Technology Selective Program Admission Requirements

 2. Nursing Kaplan Admission Test

 The student is responsible for scheduling and completing the Admission test during the published dates.
 There is no cost for the test to the student.
 Students taking the admission test will be evaluated in mathematics, reading, writing and science.
+Not taking the admission test will result in an incomplete application for Nursing Technology, and will not be considered.

 Students who complete a selective program admission application for the Nursing program will be given access to a link to complete registration for the Kaplan Admission Test